TraySafe

 User Requirements

-We interviewed and observed Colleen at her workplace, pinpointing 3 major requirements for our design.
+I interviewed and observed Colleen at her workplace, pinpointing 3 major requirements for our design.

 Stable: Remains steady under weight, preventing objects from falling